csev/dj4e/assn/dj4e_install.md

 While it seems a bit counter-intuitive, there is folder called `mysite` within the folder `mysite`.
 We tend to refer to this folder as `mysite/mysite` to make sure we are talking about the project-wide settings.
-The files in this project-wide folder are have the following purposes:
+The files in this project-wide folder have the following purposes:

-* `manage.py` this is a Python script that is use to run commands to administer your Django server.
+* `manage.py` this is a Python script that is used to run commands to administer your Django server.
 Example `manage.py` commands we will use eventually are `check`, `createsuperuser`, `migrate`, etc.  We never change this file.